Krishnaveni-Nenavath/Chat-Assistant-for-SQLite-Database_project/README.md

 ## Usage
 Once the assistant is running, you can ask questions like:
-- "Show me all employees in the Sales department."
+- Show me all employees in the Sales department.
-- "Who is the manager of the HR department?"
+- Who is the manager of the HR department?
-- "List all employees hired after 2023-01-01."
+- List all employees hired after 2023-01-01.
-- "What is the total salary expense for the IT department?"
+- What is the total salary expense for the IT department?

 ### Example Interaction